sumit-mahajan/refi/README.md

 1. master - This branch contains the frontend, subgraph and the smart contract code for Rinkeby testnet.
 This branch should also be used for testing the protocol locally on hardhat.
 For testing see [this](#installation)
 2. mumbai - This branch contains subgraph and smart contract code for Mumbai testnet.
 3. min-aave - This branch is a minimal implementation of AAVE v2 i.e. it only supports variable rate lending and borrowing.
-You can also test this implementation using below instructions.
+It is integrated with frontend and you can also test this implementation using below instructions.

 ### Installation